Add to your Claude Code skills

 See also: cli/README.md

-~/.stakpak/config.toml: profile behavior (model, allowed_tools, auto_approve, system_prompt, max_turns, provider credentials)~/.stakpak/autopilot.toml: runtime wiring (schedules, channels, service/server settings)Use profile = "name" on schedules/channels and keep behavior inside profile definitions.
+~/.stakpak/config.toml: profile behavior (model, allowed_tools, auto_approve, system_prompt, max_turns, provider credentials)~/.stakpak/autopilot.toml: runtime wiring (schedules, channels, notification routes, service/server settings)Use profile = "name" on schedules/channels and keep behavior inside profile definitions.
+Profiles control how the agent behaves: model, allowed tools, auto-approval, system prompt, max turns, and provider credentials.
+Notification routes only control where messages are delivered.

 stakpak autopilot schedule add health --cron '*/5 * * * *' --prompt 'Check health' --profile monitoring